 For this particular recipe, petite diced tomatoes are preferred above regular diced tomatoes.
 You actually can use either one, it doesn’t change the taste at all, just the texture itself.
 But what does change to the betterment of this recipe are the different spices we’re about to add!

 Add Some Spice to Your Life!

 Cumin powder has a warm, earthy and toasty taste that works wonderfully with this dish.
 It's often found in chili, soups, marinades, and many Mexican and Mediterranean recipes.
 One note to remember is that once cumin is ground it gradually loses its flavor, so you will want to replace it often.

 As its name suggests, smoked paprika, which by the way is one of my all-time favorite spices, adds a smoky flavor to any dish it's combined with.
 It also contributes a gorgeous red hue to the sauce.
 In my opinion, this is the one ingredient that enhances the flavor of this recipe the most.

 Saffron - these threadlike stigmas add a beautiful yellow hue to dishes such as Indian curry recipes, Spanish paella and plenty of rice/risotto dishes.
 The flavor honestly cannot be described, but one knows it when it hits their tongue.

 Saffron is one of the most expensive spices available and for good reason.
 Apparently, one crocus flower yields only three strands, they bloom one week out of the year and are harvested by hand.
-You just need a pinch in this recipe, but if you don’t want the hefty price tag that comes with it, turmeric can be a decent substitute.
-Here’s the substitute: 1/4 tsp turmeric and 1/2 tsp paprika.
+You just need a pinch in this recipe, but if you don't want the hefty price tag that comes with it, turmeric can be a decent substitute.
+Here's the substitute: ¼ teaspoon turmeric and ½ teaspoon paprika.

 How to Cook Acidic Recipes Safely in a Cast Iron Skillet